Things I wish I had known when I was first starting out in family law.

 Your skills and talents are your product.
 How you represent yourself is how you build your brand.
-If you allow your name to be associated questionable or unethical behaviors, it could take years to rebuild your reputation.
-Be selective on what you will put your name on.
+If you allow your name to be associated with questionable or unethical behaviors, it could take years to rebuild your reputation.
+Be selective about what you will put your name on.

 Be very careful about what you put on social media.
 Social media has cost people their reputation and had destroyed relationships.
 This includes potential relationships that would have built your business.
 Anything posted on social media is fair game and will be used against you.
 It does not matter how secure your settings are set, there is a way to gain access to your social media.
 Never underestimate the council you are working against or the people being represented.

 If you are uncomfortable speaking in front of crowds, try litigating.
 You must learn to appear at ease and in control even if you are uncomfortable.
 This is the key to a successful family law practice.
 Travel as much as possible.
 Traveling exposes you to situations and people that are unfamiliar to you.
 This is the perfect environment to practice keeping your cool under pressure.
 It is a good way to work on your “first impression”.
 Take note of what you do well and what you do not do well.
 Some people consider strangers to be friends they haven’t met yet – but some people take friendliness too far and they come across as fake.
 Some people can be blunt and can disagree with others, without being disagreeable.

 There is no substitute for experience.
 Most new attorneys spend a lot of time asking questions.
 Having a mentor you admire and respect is a major stepping stone in your career.
 If you feel compelled to follow in the footsteps of a particular lawyer, ask them if they would consider mentoring you.
 If they share your passion, they will be more likely to take you on.
 Having a mentor gives you life experience that you simply cannot get in law school.